aurora-is-near/doc.aurora.dev/blog/getting-started-with-aurora.md

 ![](https://www.datocms-assets.com/95026/1686009148-screenshot-2023-06-06-at-00-52-03.png)

-## Interaction with the contract by using HardHat.
+## Interaction with the contract by using Hardhat

 Now, we want to learn how to interact with our contract.
 The easiest way is to create tasks within the `hardhat.config.json` file.
 Inside each `task` we will write the code of the interaction with the contract.